Is the Big Bang Finally Over?

 There are those scientists, for instance, who have recently suggested that the advance of science today has done away with the necessity of philosophy.
 People like Lawrence Krauss and Neil deGrasse Tyson have made statements like that, though they have both backed off of those initial statements more recently.
 It’s important to understand that those statements, themselves, are philosophical in nature, and not scientific.

-To suggest that science has done away with necessity for philosophy is to ignore the limitations placed on science in its very methodology.
-Science, itself, is not philosophical, but evidence from science can support premises that are philosophical, and scientists themselves draw philosophical conclusions from scientific facts.
+To suggest that science has done away with the necessity for philosophy is to ignore the limitations placed on science in its very methodology.
+Science, itself, is not philosophical, but evidence from science can support premises that are philosophical, and scientists may draw philosophical conclusions from scientific facts.

 Science may inform philosophy, but it can never replace philosophy.
 To think otherwise is to exalt science beyond its natural parameters (pun intended) and to fail to appreciate the difference between science and philosophy.